 On the down side, while it won’t crack or rust, even heavy gauge aluminum can be susceptible to denting, which can be difficult to repair.

-Fiber Cement products are considerably more expensive than vinyl.
-Total installation cost ranges from $4.50 to $9 per square foot.
+Fiber cement siding products are considerably more expensive than vinyl.
+Total installation cost for cement board siding ranges from $4.50 to $9 per square foot.

 If you live in an area where temperature and humidity levels are always fluctuating, you won’t have to worry about fiber cement siding expanding or contracting and becoming damaged by these changes.
 Due to its unique makeup, it’s highly resistant to termites, fire and rotting.